kaenkogashi/DHR-WebImages/README.md

 # DHR-WebImages
-We introduce the Dyadic Human Relation Web-Based Still Images Dataset (DHR-WebImages) which contains 51 verb classes of DHR (Dyadic Human Relation Recognition) we encounter in our daily lives.
+We introduce the Dyadic Human Relation Web-Based Still Images Dataset (DHR-WebImages) which contains 51 verb classes of DHR (Dyadic Human Relation) we encounter in our daily lives.

 This ReadMe explains DHR-WebImages dataset's CSV headers (DHR_train.csv and DHR_test.csv).